 The Peggy Browning Fellowship Program provides stipends to law students who dedicate their summer to advancing the cause of workers' rights by working for labor unions, worker centers, the U.S. Department of Labor, union-side law firms and other nonprofit organizations.
 It is a ten-week summer fellowship available to 1st and 2nd year law students intended to encourage them to consider labor law as a viable career choice.https://www.peggybrowningfund.org/fellowships/for-law-students

 First and second year law students; see individual mentor organizations for additional eligibility requirements.

-We will begin accepting applications for our 2016 fellowship program on December 1, 2015.
-Application form online, cover letter, two references and resume.
+Fill out application form online, cover letter, two references and resume.
 Applicants may apply to a maximum of 7 mentor organizations (listed on website).

 Pennsylvania Legal Aid Network, Inc. Martin Luther King, Jr. Summer Internship Program

 $5000 stipend, subject to taxes.
 Pay periods will be determined by the program.

 The Pennsylvania Legal Aid Network is a statewide consortium of independent legal aid programs that provides civil legal assistance to low-income individuals and families.
 We are seeking law students who are committed to providing access to justice for all individuals regardless of their ability to pay.
 10 paid internships are awarded each summer to law students to participate in legal services work over the traditional 10 week summer internship period.
 Selected students will engage in unique situations through which they can better understand the special legal issues facing those who live in poverty and low income communities.
 In turn, they provide valuable services to clients of PLAN offices in which they are placed.http://www.palegalaid.net/services/special/mlk